TIBCOSoftware/snappy-cloud-tools/docker/README.md

 Using Docker Cloud, connect to a cloud hosting provider of your choice.
 Currently, Amazon Web Services, Digital Ocean, Microsoft Azure, Softlayer and Packet and BYOH (bring your own host) are supported.

-1. Go to the [Docker Cloud](http://cloud.docker.com) page, and login using your Docker ID.
+1. Go to the [Docker Cloud](http://cloud.docker.com) page, and log in using your Docker ID.

 2. **Create a Node: **
  a.
 From the left-pane, click **Nodes**.
 The **Nodes** page is displayed.